 Set statement

-A single striking piece, such as a triptych or a 5-part DIY-Malen-after-number artwork, can have a strong effect in any room.
-Above all, painting according to numbers XXL paintings can serve as a central element of your color scheme or stand alone on a wall in accent color and give each room a dramatic effect.
+A single striking piece, such as a triptych or a 5-piece DIY paint-by-numbers artwork, can have a powerful impact in any room.
+In particular, an XXL paint-by-numbers painting can serve as a central element of your color scheme or stand alone on an accent wall, adding dramatic effect to any space.

 Also note that the image you choose for your work of art fit well with the overall topic of the room and should connect well with it.
 For example, if you choose a landscape artwork according to numbers, it fits well with a homemade brick wall made of terracotta or stone tiles.

-This combination gives your design concept a nice harmony and unit, especially if the work of art is well illuminated and strategically positioned.
+This combination lends your design concept an appealing harmony and unity, especially if the artwork is well-lit and strategically positioned.

 Integrate green into your home